 Timing, batter thickness, and funnel spout size are the keys to funnel cake success.
 If your batter is too thin or watery, you'll have an enormous mess that spreads and won't hold together.
-If your batter is too gloppy you won't be able to pour it out in a timely enough fashion to avoid an overdone crunchy mess.
-A 1-cup funnel with a 1/4-inch opening is an ideal size, but a squeeze bottle with a 1/4 inch opening is even better—it's easier to control the flow rate.
+If your batter is too gloppy, you won't be able to pour it out in a timely enough fashion to avoid an overdone crunchy mess.
+A 1-cup funnel with a 1/4-inch opening works well, but a squeeze bottle with the same 1/4-inch opening is even better, if non-traditional.
+With the bottle, it's easier to control the flow rate.

-Heat oil to 375°F in a large Dutch oven and adjust flame to maintain temperature.
-While oil is heating prepare the funnel cake batter.
+Heat oil to 375°F (190°C) in a large Dutch oven and adjust flame to maintain temperature.
+While oil is heating, prepare funnel cake batter.

-In a large bowl whisk together pancake mix and sugar.
-Whisk in water and vanilla until you get all the lumps out.
-Your batter should be the thickness of cake batter, not too thin and not too gloppy.
-Lifting the batter with the whisk or a spoon should form ribbons as it falls back to the surface.
+In a large bowl, whisk together pancake mix and sugar.
+Whisk in water and vanilla until smooth.
+Batter should be the thickness of cake batter; not too thin and not too gloppy.
+It should form ribbons as it falls when lifted out of bowl with whisk.

-Whisk, Dutch oven or electric fryer, clip-on digital thermometer, heat resistant tongs, shallow heat resistant strainer, 1-cup funnel with approximately 1/4-inch opening or plastic squeeze bottle with approximately 1/4-inch opening
+Whisk, Dutch oven, clip-on digital thermometer, heat-resistant tongs, shallow heat resistant strainer or spider, 1-cup funnel with approximately 1/4-inch opening or plastic squeeze bottle with approximately 1/4-inch opening

 Look for pancake mix that only requires adding water.